vpinball/vpinball/imgui/implot/README.md

 A: Not currently.
 Use your OS's screen capturing mechanisms if you need to capture a plot.
 ImPlot is not suitable for rendering publication quality plots; it is only intended to be used as a visualization tool.
 Post-process your data with MATLAB or matplotlib for these purposes.

+**Q: Can a compile ImPlot as a dynamic library?**

+A: Like ImGui, it is recommended that you compile and link ImPlot as a *static* library or directly as a part of your sources.
+However, if you are compiling ImPlot and ImGui as separate DLLs, make sure you set the current *ImGui* context with `ImPlot::SetImGuiContext(ImGuiContext* ctx)`.
+This ensures that global ImGui variables are correctly shared across the DLL boundary.

 **Q: Can ImPlot be used with other languages/bindings?**

 A: Yes, you can use the generated C binding, [cimplot](https://github.com/cimgui/cimplot) with most high level languages.
-[DearPyGui](https://github.com/hoffstadt/DearPyGui) provides a Python wrapper, among other things.
+[DearPyGui](https://github.com/hoffstadt/DearPyGui) provides a Python wrapper, among other things. [imgui-java](https://github.com/SpaiR/imgui-java) provides bindings for Java.
 A Rust binding, [implot-rs](https://github.com/4bb4/implot-rs), is currently in the works.
 An example using Emscripten can be found [here](https://github.com/pthom/implot_demo).